 Verbal contracts are not uncommon but are extremely difficult to enforce if not later solidified by a physical contract.
 When a contract is made, both parties must acknowledge the agreement and that they are both bound to the contract.

 Another example of awareness of the agreement is each party’s representation.
-If one party is signing the contract under false pretenses, fraud, or misrepresentation, the contract would not be considered valid.
+If one party is signing a contract under false pretenses, fraud, or misrepresentation, the contract would not be considered valid.

 The contract should clearly state the offer being presented from one party to the other party.
 There may be some conditions that come with the offer.